ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/Memory-Management-design.md

  - The interface of `alloc` in `memory.wat` will be modified to include type information.
 This function **will not be a public interface**, and all allocation should happen through `codeGenAlloc` in `compiler.ts`.
+ - We are adding the new builtin function `test_refcount`.
+It takes two
+   arguments: an object and a count.
+It throws a runtime error if the refcount of the object is different from its argument.
+ - And of course, the internal implementation of the operations in `memory.wat` will change.

 ## Test Cases